domoticz/domoticz/dzVents/documentation/README.md

 	- **toXML(luaTable, [header])**: *Function*. <sup>2.5.1</sup> Converts a Lua table to a xml string.
 	- **urlDecode(s)**: <sup>2.4.13</sup> *Function*.
 Simple deCoder to convert a string with escaped chars (%20, %3A and the likes) to human readable format.
 	- **urlEncode(s, [strSub])**: *Function*.
 Simple url encoder for string so you can use them in `openURL()`. `strSub` is optional and defaults to + but you can also pass %20 if you like/need.
-	- **variableExists(parm)**: *Function*: <sup>2.4.28</sup> returns name when entered with valid variableID or ID when entered with valid variableName or false when not a variableID or variableName of an existing variable
+	- **variableExists(parm)**: *Function*: <sup>2.4.28</sup> returns name when entered with a valid variable ^3.0.12^ or variableID and return ID when entered with valid variableName or false when not a variable, variableID or variableName of an existing variable
 	- **leadingZeros(number, length)**: *Function*: <sup>2.4.27</sup> Precede number with given zeros to given length.
 	- **variables(idx/name)**: *Function*.
 A function returning a variable by it's name or idx.
 See  [Variable object API] (#Variable_object_API_.28user_variables.29) for the attributes.
 To iterate over all variables do: `domoticz.variables().forEach(..)`.
 See [Looping through the collections: iterators](#Looping_through_the_collections:_iterators). **Note that you cannot do `for i, j in pairs(domoticz.variables()) do .. end`**.